simonmichael/hledger/MANUAL.md

 Typically you'll keep one rules file for each account which you download as CSV.
 For an example, see [How to read CSV files](CSV.html).

-Other features:
+Other notes:

-A CSV amount value that is parenthesised will have the parentheses stripped and its sign flipped.
+An amount value that is parenthesised will have the parentheses stripped and its sign flipped.

+If the `currency` pseudo field is assigned, its value will be prepended to every amount.

+If the CSV has debit/credit amounts in separate fields, assign the `amount-in` and `amount-out` pseudo fields instead of `amount`.

+Generating entries with three or more postings is not supported at present.

 ### Timelog files